-Inside you can see big statue of Emperor Jade Chua Ngoc Hoang or the “God of Heavens” and many other gods and goddess.
+Inside you can see a big statue of Emperor Jade Chua Ngoc Hoang or the “God of Heavens” and many other gods and goddess.
 The building is small, with tiny side alleys and intense smell of incense, oil and raw meat.
-It has a unique and theatrical atmosphere, like you have been transported to another time, another dimension… Don’t get intimidated by this strong religious vibe, pay respect to the Emperor Jade in the main room, and walk your way to the left side of the altar, where you will find a tiny alleys with small rooms and more sacred figures.
+It has a unique and theatrical atmosphere like you have been transported to another time, another dimension… Don’t get intimidated by this strong religious vibe, pay respect to Emperor Jade in the main room, and walk your way to the left side of the altar, where you will find tiny alleys with small rooms and more sacred figures.

-Really in the back of the temple you will see people offering meat, eggs, food, fake money and many other things to the Gods.
+Really in the back of the temple, you will see people offering meat, eggs, food, fake money and many other things to the Gods.
 When I arrive there I almost throw up, the smell was very strong, but I held my breath and kept going, trying to understand what was happening around us.
 We visited the Emperor Jade Pagoda on a Saturday afternoon, the temple was super busy, a great an opportunity to see the religious side of the Vietnamese people.

-Visiting the temples are one of the top thing to do in Saigon, but remember that they are a place of faith and many locals go there to worship, so be respectful.
+Visiting the temples are one of the top things to do in Saigon, but remember that they are a place of faith and many locals go there to worship, so be respectful.
 Keep quiet, dress respectfully and if you feel like praying, buy an incense inside the temple and help them to maintain the beautiful buildings.

 Now let’s talk about another top thing to do in Saigon: try Vietnamese Food!
-We are a big fans of street food, and even with my new vegetarian diet we decided to risk ourselves in some street stalls.
+We are big fans of street food, and even with my new vegetarian diet, we decided to risk ourselves in some street stalls.
 Most of the restaurants near to the Ho Chi Minh’s tourists attractions are prepared to serve tourist, what means that the price can be higher and the flavors might not be 100% original.
 To discover hidden places and local restaurant in Saigon we asked for help, we book a food tour with someone who knows about good local food.

 Top Things to do in Saigon: Food Tour With Locals

-We booked a food tour with With Locals, a worldwide company that connects travellers with local people, so you get the chance to experience real local life and make new friends!
+We booked a food tour with With Locals, a worldwide company that connects travelers with local people, so you get the chance to experience real local life and make new friends!
 Everything that we love!

 The night tour was the perfect way to see a different side of Saigon.
 I can tell you how awesome the experience was, but I can’t give you the address of the places, that is part of our tour agreement.
 Be prepared for mouth-watering dishes and some really local desserts.

-Phuong, our guide, picked us up at 6pm at our Airbnb address [we rented a private ensuite room in a huge Vietnamese house, get your 20usd Airbnb credit here].
+Phuong, our guide, picked us up at 6 pm at our Airbnb address [we rented a private ensuite room in a huge Vietnamese house, get your 20usd Airbnb credit here].
 From there we went to our first local food tour stop, a stylish cozy restaurant.
-The place is well decorated and they do not have a menu, when you arrive you discover what is dish of the day.
+The place is well decorated and they do not have a menu, when you arrive you discover what is the dish of the day.
 Homemade food and traditional recipes.

-We tried vegetable soup, dried fish, fish in a dark sauce, deep-fried chicken, stir fried water spinach, vegetables and rice.
+We tried the vegetable soup, dried fish, fish in a dark sauce, deep-fried chicken, stir fried water spinach, vegetables and rice.
 My favorite was the spinach and fish with sauce, Rob loved the soup and the fried chicken.
 We tried not to eat too much, to keep some space for the next local food stop.